kassymart/ME405/README.md

 4. Adjust PID constants (Kp, Ki, Kd) to ensure that Romi's behavior and movements are best suited for the track.
 5. Adjust the IMU and make sure Romi is configured with the initial heading.
 6. Compile and upload the code onto the microcontroller.
-7. Place the robot on the track.
+7. Place the robot on the track to initiate line segment program.
 ![IMG_3082](https://github.com/user-attachments/assets/72e92c9e-c616-40de-8959-288f8fd9a484)